fouren714/ECE528_Project/README.md

   -- Given a checkpoint, builds frozen graph that can be exported to tflite
 # TFLiteCompression
-  -- Attempt to perform full integer quantization on effDet D6 -- TODO: train D0 and try that, EdgeTPU compile converted D6 file to determine pheasability
+  -- Attempt to perform full integer quantization on effDet D6 -- TODO: train D0 and try that, EdgeTPU compile converted D6 file to determine feasibility
 # Not Effective
   -- Masks_RoboTrain_Inference